EPERLab/CLEW/docs/fichas/10_Potabilization.rst

 FixedCost[r,t,y]
 ---------

-The FixedCost is based on data from the Institute of Aqueducts and Sewers.
+The FixedCost is based on data from the Costa Rican Institute of Aqueducts and Sewers (AYA).

 .. table::